Starlink for RV use is now available and taking Internet connectivity to new levels for those who work from the road.

 - 8 What do you think about Starlink?

 - 9 Mike and Jennifer’s Official Summer T-Shirts for you to explore

-The massive constellation of low orbiting satellites being launched by Elon Musk’s Space Exploration Technologies Corp (SpaceX) each month has been recently been switched on for mobile use.
+The massive constellation of low orbiting satellites being launched by Elon Musk’s Space Exploration Technologies Corp (SpaceX) each month has been recently been switched on for RV mobile use for several months now.

 In a March 3, 2022 tweet, Musk himself announced, saying: “Mobile roaming enabled, so phased array antenna can maintain signal while on moving vehicle.”